cemkaraoguz/Fahrschule/README.md

 `python record_data.py --data_folder ./data_human --num_episode 5`

 This will setup the game environment for manual play for 5 episodes of games and save each episode in a separate file under the subfolder data_human.
 The user has to decide whether to keep the recorded data or discard it at the end of each episode.
-Samples are recorded as list of tuples, where each tuple is composed of (current state, received reward, taken action).
+Samples are recorded as lists of tuples, where each tuple is composed of (current state, received reward, taken action).
 A dataset class compatible with pytorch's data loader is also implemented and can be used with other recorded data if it follows this format.

 For this work, 25 episodes of expert plays (24884 samples in total) are collected to serve as the human expert database.